-Another aspect of network security to consider when implementing a Zero Trust model involves limiting user interface using strict access criteria.
+Another aspect of network security to consider when implementing a zero-trust model involves limiting the user interface using strict access criteria.
 This ensures that only privileged users have access to sensitive information about the company.

 Other users are denied access to any part of the network unrelated to their work or beyond their scope.
 The access criteria must be carefully monitored so users don’t overstep their access points.
 The organization needs a skilled cybersecurity professional to take charge of the admin portal and control who gains access to different files in the network.

 Here are some ways Zero Trust can defend your corporate network from ransomware:

 Zero Trust allows people within the organization to minimize threats by limiting the paths available to cyber criminals through identity-based microsegmentation.
 Segment your network with granular policy controls to defend it from external attacks.

 Streamline Compliance Regulations